szegedi/dynalink/README.markdown

 --------------------------------------
-The above code for creating the bootstrap method and the default dynamic linker is so generic, that the library actually provides the class named `org.dynalang.dynalink.support.DefaultBootstrapper` as a convenience that actually implements the above functionality, so you can simply replace the name of your bootstrapper class in the above ASM 4 example for dynamically getting the property "color" of an object with the name of the default bootstrapper:
+The above code for creating the bootstrap method and the default dynamic linker is so generic, that the library actually provides the class named `org.dynalang.dynalink.DefaultBootstrapper` as a convenience that actually implements the above functionality, so you can simply replace the name of your bootstrapper class in the above ASM 4 example for dynamically getting the property "color" of an object with the name of the default bootstrapper: